Digital Speech and Debate e Championship

 Speeches: I LOVE *actually* extemporaneous speeches.
 Please breathe some life into your words- you are trying to make your fellow congresspeople vote for or against the bill!
 Make sure you include stats, citations, and some analysis of other speaker's points.
 I believe that if legislation is up for debate, there is current research to be read about it, thus I expect you are only using sources from AT MOST the last 5 years.
 Better if they are from the last 3.
 A good, weird AGD is fun.
 Please avoid the common Taylor Swift/Disney/over used quote choices though.
 Bonus if you can make me a crack a smile with it! (not really a "bonus," but I remember them when I am doing my rankings- which helps your placement)

 PO's: Have a CLEAR sheet for people to follow, keep it updated.
 If you make a mistake, fix it and move on quickly.
 LEARN your chamber's names.
 It is so awkward to hear POs continually mess up the names in the chamber.
-If you need it, but a phonetic pronunciation spot in your sheet and ask them to put their name in that way for you.
+If you need it, put a phonetic pronunciation spot in your sheet and ask them to put their name in that way for you.
 I tend to rank PO's high, as long as they are engaged and well versed in the congress rules, (or at least learning them!) if they are not engaged and EFFICIENT, they can expect a low ranking.
 I can't stand it when a PO says a whole 30 second thing after every speech and questioning block.

 Questioning: Ask short, clear questions.
 Don't have a ton of lead up.
 I don't mind if you need to argue with each other a bit, but keep it civil and don't cut each other off unless its clear they are wasting your time or are not answering the question.
 It drives me insane to have a silent room for questions and no opposition to a bill, please ask lots of questions!
 It plays into my ranking- great speeches will only get you so far with me!
 If you don't ask any questions in a bill cycle, don't expect a rank of over 6 from me.
 This hold true even if you didn't speak on the bill.
 It doesn't require research to think critically and ask thoughtful questions.

 Recesses: Keep them short.
 Do not ask for more than 5 minutes between bills- I am not willing to extend the end of the session to accommodate the chamber wasting time during the session.
+I hate seeing chambers take tons of recesses and then complaining that they didn't all have a chance to speak.

 Overall Preferences: I can't stand it when kids want to break cycle to just give a speech.
 I realize this isn't your fault, but that means the debate is stale and we need to move on.
 Unless you are giving a whole new perspective on the bill, you are far better off moving on to a new bill and giving a speech there.
 I am especially critical of these speeches in terms of quality of content and sources, because if you are insisting we listen to your extra speech, it must be REALLY good and worth not moving on.